-Our lawyers handle negligence and malpractice claims against Maryland hospitals.
+Our hospital malpractice lawyers handle negligence and malpractice claims against hospitals nationwide.
+Our attorneys are based in Maryland, but we handle medical negligence lawsuits against hospitals nationwide.
 We trust these facilities to provide adequate care when we go to the emergency room, undergoing surgery, or recovering from an illness.

 Miller & Zois fights to bring justice for medical malpractice victims and families.

 Too often, mistakes are made that cause severe injury or death.
 When this happens to our clients, our attorneys sue the hospital.

 Our law firm has recovered millions of dollars in medical malpractice lawsuits against hospitals in the Baltimore – Washington area.
 If you have been a victim of medical malpractice or have lost a loved one, you can get a no-obligation online consultation with one of our attorneys, who will respond immediately.

 Maryland Hospitals’ Obligation to Us